 RYLA is one of the most significant and fastest growing programs of Rotary International.
 Each year thousands of young people take part in RYLA programs worldwide.

-RYLA 5150 is our leadership training program for sophomore and junior high school students in Marin, San Francisco, and San Mateo counties.
+RYLA 5150 is our leadership training program for high school sophomores and juniors in Marin, San Francisco, and San Mateo counties.
 The three day camp emphasizes teamwork, personal growth, and community engagement.

 THE AIMS OF RYLA

 Demonstrate Rotary's respect and concern for youth

 Provide an effective training experience for selected youth and potential leaders